What you will do

 On this throwing workshop, you will learn a little about the properties of clay and the importance of wedging.
 You will also learn how to centre, open and pull up the walls of your pot.
 This is an opportunity to experience studio life and practice in a comfortable learning space.
 There will be a maximum of seven people on this class and each person will have their own dedicated wheel for the entire length of the workshop.

 This workshop is for individuals who want more than just a taste of sitting at a throwing wheel.
 It involves intensive teaching and practice.
 At the end of the workshop you will choose your best piece or pot to keep.
 Two days after the workshop, your pot will be turned (trimmed) on the wheel for you.
-It will also be checked for flaws and where possible will be repaired.
 Your pot will then be put on a shelf to dry for several days.
-Once dry it will be ready for it’s first bisque firing in the kiln.
+Once dry, it will be ready for it’s first bisque firing in the kiln.
 After the bisque fire, your pot will be glazed and once again put through the kiln, but this time for the final glaze firing.

-As you can see, your workshop making experience is only a small part of a much, much longer and very labour intensive process.
+As you can see, your wheel throwing experience is only a small part of a much, much longer and very labour intensive process.
 Turning (trimming and shaping your pot on the wheel) and glazing are all part of the making process and just as important as throwing on the wheel.

 The firing of your pot, twice in the kiln, to temperatures in excess of 1000 centigrade means that the process of transforming your pot from unfired clay to a ceramic piece consumes a lot of energy.
 In other words there is a very high energy footprint to the process.
 The onus of being energy efficient and responsible lies with both the pottery and it’s clientele.
 Because of the high energy footprint of the firing process and because clay is a non-renewable resource, we ask that workshop participants only put items through the kiln that they actually want to keep and which they will collect.
 Many of the pots remain uncollected!
 Please help us to be as energy efficient as possible by being mindful and only putting one item through to firing which you both want to keep and will collect.